javierbolanosllano/MSI-PRESTIGE-15-A10SC-HACKINTOSH/README.md

 - Execute GenSMBIOS and select Install MacSerial and press ok, then select Generate SMBIOS and introduce: 'MacBookPro15,4'
 - Navigate through the config.plist with ProperTree and...
 - Go: Root -> PlatformInfo and paste
-- Copy the Serial -> SystemSerialNumber, Board Serial -> MLB, SmUUID -> SystemUUID
+- Copy the Serial -> SystemSerialNumber, Board Serial -> MLB, SmUUID -> SystemUUID (like the image bellow)

-and paste your generated codes in the empty gaps
 ![Fill the Gaps](./images/Fill%20the%20gaps%20with%20gensmbios%20info.png)